JAlcocerT/JAlcocerT/content/blog/biz-web-saas.md

 ![SSG and CF Workers + Pocketbase](/blog_img/dev/FE/ssg-cfworkers-pocketbase.png)

-This user has been created as per the SSG and CF Workers interaction:
+This user has been created as per the **SSG and CF Workers interaction**:

 ![alt text](/blog_img/dev/FE/pb-created-user-via-ssg.png)